decentralized-identity/keri/docs/Q-and-A.md

 _(@henkvancann)_

 ## *Q: How does KERI match DIDs?
-There is a whole section to answer this simple question that has many-sided answers.
+There is a whole section to answer this simple question that has many-sided answers: [KERI and DIDs](#qa-KERI-and-dids).

 ## **Q: Why do you reinvent blockchains and claim it's something new?
 To begin with KERI has no blockchain, and doesn't depend on blockchains.
-If an implementation of KERI depends on blockchains at all, KERI operates blockchain agnostic.
+If an implementation of KERI depends on blockchains at all, KERI operates blockchain agnostic.\
 Secondly KERI doesn't support a crypto currency.
 It doesn't need currency because it can easily connect to one, if needed.
-And again, KERI is crypto currency agnostic while doing so.
+And again, KERI is crypto currency agnostic while doing so.\
 Lastly KERI is fundamentally different from blockchains like Ripple (Permissioned PBFT consensus) or Stellar (imcomplete open public, non-permissioned PBFT consensus): it doesn't need **total ordering**, timestamping and Proof of Authority consensus on transactions registered on a ledger.

-It's comparing apples and oranges.
+Blockchain and KERI is comparing apples and oranges.
 But we're happy to do that exercise for the hard-to-convince part of the SSI community.

 ```
 KERI is nothing like we already know of.
 It's a mixtures of things.